top of page

 LEADERSHIP - MANGEMENT - PEOPLE

-My Leadership Approach I would define as "Transformational" by definition.
-I strive to inspire my players to achieve more.
-I look ahead and see how we can achieve our goals and strive for my players to be the best for themselves but also their team mates.
-This requires high energy, positivity and passion.
-I look to create unity and a bond between myself and my players to enable me to do this.
-Effort Attitude and Teamwork (EAT) is my philosophy.
-The same can be said of my management style.
 On a matchday it is important for me to remain positive for my players so there is the continuity between training and match day.
 I will praise effort and attitude and be a support for my team.
 I feel its important to ensure your behaviour is consistent between the practice and competition.
 If I am asking them in practice to work hard, and work together and highly encouraging in practice then on a matchday critical and demotivating it will not only have an adverse effect on my players - but it will devalue the message I am giving in training.

 It is important to listen to other peoples opinions and take them on board.
 When working with young players you also have a relationship with their parents.
 Hopefully my parents can see that I am striving for the best for them not only in football but in life.
 There are times of course when people opinions will vary.

-"My lad is a striker and doesn't play anywhere else"
+"My lad is a striker and doesn't play anywhere else" (8 Years old)

-Through effective communication, honesty and having an "open door" I can challenge things like this with parents.
-To enable your son to be a better striker, I'm going to rotate him.
+Through effective communication, honesty and having an "open door" I can challenge things like this with parents and say things along the lines of, "I'm going to rotate him in different positions and give him different roles.
 This will not only enable him to develop his overall football ability but in terms of playing as a striker he can gain an understanding of what its like to play against one to help him when he is playing as one.
 Also think in terms of - he is right at the beginning of his journey now and its important we don't pigeon hole him and limit him.
-If we tell him he is only a striker are well telling him that he is not anything else - and cant be? how does this effect him mentally if he's not scoring?
+If we tell him he is only a striker are we telling him that he is not anything else - and cant be? how does this effect him mentally if he's not scoring?"

 Its important to remember that things take time.
 The players are U13 and taking their first steps into 11v11 football.
 There is spectrum of ablilities and we are working with them to develop them.
 We dont go out and buy players, we dont try and scour other clubs locally for players and poach them - we work with players who want to play football and try to develop their ability.
 We adopt a system accordingly based on how the players develop and at what rate.
 Reviewing each session is vital to this